elhizazi1/Drawix/README.md

 ---

+## Acknowledgments & Design Assets

+The user interface of Drawix Pro relies on clean and professional iconography.
+The icons used throughout the application are sourced from the **[Iconsax](https://github.com/glenthemes/iconsax/tree/gh-pages)** library.
+To ensure optimal performance, crisp scaling across all screen densities, and memory efficiency on Android, all utilized icons were converted from their original formats into native Android Vector Drawable (XML) formats.

+---

 ## 🚀 Getting Started & Building

 This project uses Gradle and is fully compatible with **Android Studio** as well as on-device IDEs like **AndroidIDE**.